 The Market was founded by a grassroots collection of neighbors who were inspired by visions of a fresh, local food market in a shared community space within the growing Stark Street business district.
 This dedicated group opened the Market in just 10 short months with a small amount of grant funds and a generous outpouring of donations from local businesses, friends, and neighbors.
 The tireless energy of these un-paid visionaries and countless other volunteers allowed MFM to open its first Market on Sunday July 22, 2007 with 17 vendors and over 2,000 visitors!

 The Market has expanded each year of its operation.
-For the 2016 season the Market will have as many as 60 vendors on its roster and a season that covers 26 weeks, operating every Sunday from May 15 through October 30, 2016, in addition to a Thanksgiving Market on November 20, and Winter-Stock Up markets on December 18, 2016, January 15, 2017, and February 12, 2017.
-This season we look forward to highlights such as an exciting volunteer program, music at the market, a monthly Taste of the Market, Kids POP Club in July, and our Double Up Food Bucks bonus match for SNAP customers.
+For the 2017 season the Market will have as many as 60 vendors on its roster and a season that covers 27 weeks, operating every Sunday from May 7 through October 29, 2017, in addition to a Thanksgiving Market on November 19, and Winter-Stock Up markets on December 17, 2017, January 14, 2018, and February 11, 2018.
+This season we look forward to highlights such as an exciting volunteer program, music at the market, a monthly Taste of the Market, and our Double Up Food Bucks bonus match for SNAP customers.